WebAssembly/spec/proposals/gc/Overview.md

 A runtime type is an expression of type `rtt <type>`, which is another form of opaque reference type.
 It denotes the static type `<type>`.

 Runtime type checks verify the subtype relation between runtime types.
 In order to make these checks cheap, runtime subtyping follows a *nominal* semantics.
-To that and, every RTT value not only represents a given type, it also records a subtype relation to another (runtime) type (possibly `anyref`) defined when constructing the RTT value:
+To that end, every RTT value not only represents a given type, it also records a subtype relation to another (runtime) type (possibly `anyref`) defined when constructing the RTT value:
 ```
 (rtt.new <type1> <type2> (<rtt>))
 ```